oracle/graal/docs/reference-manual/graalvm-updater.md

 redirect_from: /docs/graalvm-updater/
 ---

-This tool is no longer available.
-For more information, see [issue #6855](https://github.com/oracle/graal/issues/6855).
+The GraalVM Updater was removed in GraalVM for JDK 21.
+For more details and information on migration options, see [issue #6855](https://github.com/oracle/graal/issues/6855).